Skip to main content

 Start Setup

-Find the Autotask PSA integration card and click Configure to launch the setup wizard.
+Find the Autotask PSA integration card and click Setup (or Configure if previously connected) to launch the setup wizard.

 Step 1: Connect